Random Toric Surfaces and a Threshold for Smoothness: Acknowledgments

 \section{Acknowledgments}

 Thanks first to my adviser Daniel Erman for helping me edit this paper.
 Also to my friends for helping me find many of the typos in the paper.
+Thanks to the anonymous reviewer for the helpful comments in revising this paper.
 Thanks to the developers of Macaulay2\cite{M2} which I used initially to generate examples and test conjectures.
 Thanks also to Phillp Matchet Wood, for his assistance in understanding the binomial distribution.
+The author was partially supported by an NSF grant DMS-1502553.